openharmony/docs/en/application-dev/media/audio/using-ohaudio-for-playback.md

 3. Set the callback functions.

-    For details about concurrent processing of multiple audio streams, see [Audio Playback Concurrency Policy](audio-playback-concurrency.md).
-Only the interface language is different.
+    For details about concurrent processing of multiple audio streams, see [Processing Audio Interruption Events](audio-playback-concurrency.md).
+The procedure is similar, and the only difference is the API programming language in use.

     ```c++
     // Customize a data writing function.